Have you ever wondered where radio stations get their music?

 With the subscription model, you can use Napster to discover new music since you can listen to all the songs on the platform, as long as your subscription is active.

 Besides this, the company runs a music store where you can buy single tracks or full albums.

 eMusic is another subscription-based platform with a vast library of DRM-free music.
-This means that every single month, you get to download free songs and keep them.
+It means that every single month, you get to download free songs and keep them.